siuyin/www.beyondbroadcast.com/content/project/media-asset-management-consulting/index.md

 Consulted on:
 - Design of MAM workflows
 - MAM system specifications
-- MAM systems RFI evaluation and selection
+- MAM systems RFI evaluation and recommendation